desuchann/udacity/README.md

-A repository to exhibit the skills I gained in the Udacity Intermediate Python Nanodegree (5th Sep 21 - 6th Oct 21)
+A repository to exhibit the skills I gained in the <a href = "https://www.udacity.com/course/intermediate-python-nanodegree--nd303"> Udacity Intermediate Python Nanodegree </a> (5th Sep 21 - 6th Oct 21)